jhanu-bal2607/ScanCart/README.md

 # ScanCart

 ## Description
 This project showcases the UI/UX design for ScanCart mobile application where users can scan their list and the items are added to their cart.
 The design aims to provide an intuitive and engaging user experience.
+We group of 4 contributed in this project.

 ## Design Overview
 - Splash screen: The splash screen is the first screen of the app.